Storybook watercolor illustration of Daniel, Lisa, and Anderson in a San Francisco park

 The practical edges that matter more than finding one more thing to do.

-Walk vs. drive is the real fork
+Walk vs. drive

-Social pass was useful but thin
+Social pass was thin